A Perfect W210 Mercedes-Benz E-Class Of The North Korean Embassy In China

 It is well-known that the North Korean regime likes cars made by Mercedes-Benz.
 However, in the early 2000s, many embassies in Beijing used the W210 as the official car.
 That included the Dutch embassy, where I worked at that time.

-Diesels are not allowed in Beijing, not even for diplomatic cars, so we can rule those out.
+The Beijing government doesn’t allow diesel-powered cars, not even for diplomatic cars, so we can rule those out.
 Considering trim and luxury, it seems this car is an E 280, powered by an inline-6 with 190 hp and 270 Nm.
-The motor was mated to a five-speed automatic, sending all horses to the rear wheels.
+Mercedes-Benz mated the motor to a five-speed automatic, sending all horses to the rear wheels.